sergiodxa/remix-utils/README.md

 }
 ```

-This component, is specially useful when you have some complex component that needs a browser environment to work, like a chart or a map, this way you can avoid rendering it server-side and instead use a simpler static version like a SVG or even an loading UI.
+This component is handy when you have some complex component that needs a browser environment to work, like a chart or a map.
+This way, you can avoid rendering it server-side and instead use a simpler static version like an SVG or even a loading UI.

 The rendering flow will be: